๐๐ฑ๐ฑ๐ณ๐ฐ๐น ๐ณ๐ฆ๐ข๐ฅ ๐ต๐ช๐ฎ๐ฆ: 3 ๐ฎ๐ช๐ฏ๐ด๐

 - Prioritise translating key webpages with essential information about your company and products.

-- Further the above, consider translating your top markets first for maximum results.
+- Further to the above, consider translating your top markets first for maximum results.

 - When translating website content, use native speakers who understand cultural nuances and regional search trends.
 Of course, we'll note here that Wolfestone uses native-tongue linguists.